nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The following is the list of all parameters used in TA-Assist along with its constraints:

 * `INDEX`
-  * Indices must be a positive integer.
+  * Indices must be positive integers.
   * Indices must be within the indices shown in the displayed list.
 * `KEYWORD`
   * Search keywords can not contain spaces.